Glossary

 Servers (large computers) located on the internet.
 When you save data to the cloud, it's stored in a secure location online rather than on your own computer or phone.
 Unlike local storage (your personal device), cloud data can be accessed from any device via the internet.

 Example: When you save to Google Drive, your data is stored "in the cloud."
-This means you can open reading notes saved on your phone from your computer.
+This means you can open reading logs saved on your phone from your computer.

 Cloud Storage